 Most children's cancers need active treatment.
 But sometimes cancer can change and become benign.
 A benign tumour is a lump of tissue that is not cancer.
 This is rare, but it can happen.

 Children with a benign cancer may not need any specific treatment, but your child’s doctor will closely monitor them.
 Your child’s doctor will decide if this is a good option.

-Careful observation means that your child will be monitored closely but not given any treatment unless the cancer changes or grows.
-This is because all treatments have side effects, and it can sometimes be better to delay treatment.
+Careful observation means that the doctors will monitor your child closely, but not recommend any treatment unless the cancer changes or grows.
+This is because all treatments have side effects.
+Sometimes, it is better to delay treatment.
 Some children who are under careful observation may remain well without treatment.

 Careful observation is not a good option for cancers that are aggressive or fast growing.